 After many years in the Tv production industry, Silvia decided to turn her life upside down and quit her job to become a part time ESL teacher in Bucaramanga, Colombia and a part time freelance online translator, she finally found the freedom and passion in her life and she has been doing this for several years now, she couldn't be happier.
 She's a dog lover and she paints and draws in her free time, although she doesn't plan on having any children of her own, she loves teaching kids and reading stories to them.

 Kateryna Radchenko lives in Ukraine and works as a translator and blog writer.
-5 years ago, she used maternity leave to change her approach to life and work.
-Since then, she's been doing just what is interesting and inspiring.
-Storytime with her son is one most wonderful things for her.
+Five years ago, she used her maternity leave to change her approach to life and work.
+Since then, she's only been doing what interests and inspires her.
+Storytime with her son is what she treasures most in her day.

-Adriana is a freelance translator and proof-reader who enjoys the freedom and mobility her work gives her.
-As a child, one of the first children's stories she recalls reading (or being read) was The Very Hungry Caterpillar.
-She grew up reading stories by Roald Dahl and Dr. Zeus's.
-She remembers how she struggled reading H. G. Wells' Invisible Man at early age, but it soon became one of her favorites because of that special atmosphere and mistery involved in the plot.
-Adriana has been translating children´s books into several languages and Tiny Readers Publishing gave her the chance to start writing children's books from scratch for the first time.
-She believes that she will continue with this brand new experience, especially the billingual editions.
+Adriana Sayol is a freelance translator and proofreader who enjoys the freedom and mobility her work gives her.
+As a child, one of the first children's stories she recalls reading was The Very Hungry Caterpillar.
+She grew up reading stories by Roald Dahl and Dr. Seuss.
+Adriana remembers how she struggled reading H. G. Wells' The Invisible Man at early age, but it soon became one of her favorites because of the special atmosphere and mystery in the plot.

 Marion was born in France, then moved to Quebec and lives now in British Columbia.
 She's a books lover, writes novels' reviews and is also a translator.
 When not reading or writing, she works as a costumer on movie sets.
 With fabrics or words, she enjoys creating characters and stories in order to entertain little ones and grown-ups.